Do you want to learn how to exclude pages from the WordPress search results?

 Similarly, if you run membership websites or sell online courses, then you’ll want to stop subscriber-only content from appearing in public search results.

 With that said, let’s show you how to exclude pages from the WordPress search results.
+You can use the quick links below to navigate through this tutorial:

-Note: In this guide we’re focusing on on-site search, where a visitor uses your website’s search box to look through your content.
 If you want to exclude pages from Google search results, then you should see our guide on how to hide a WordPress page from Google.

 The easiest way to exclude pages from the WordPress search results is by using the SearchWP plugin.
 It’s the best search plugin for WordPress used by over 30,000 websites.

-With SearchWP, you can search content that WordPress ignores by default, including custom post types, PDF files, WooCommerce products, and categories.
+With SearchWP, you can search content that WordPress ignores by default, including comments, custom post types, PDF files, WooCommerce products, and categories.
 You can also exclude content.

-First thing you need to do is install and activate the plugin.
+The first thing you need to do is install and activate the plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

 Upon activation, go to SearchWP » Settings and then click on the ‘General’ tab.